leesue630/intro-nail-art/syllabus.md

 ### Attendance Policies

-- Students are expected to attend every class.
+Students are expected to attend every class.
 Students that have more than 2 unexcused absences will automatically fail the course.
 This is a strict policy.
 Students with legitimate reasons to miss class should inform the instructors in advance as soon as possible.

-- We will take attendance through in-person attendance.
+We will take attendance through in-person attendance.

-- Religious observance, illness, job interviews, etc are valid excuses for an excused absence.
+Religious observance, illness, job interviews, etc. are valid excuses for an excused absence.